target/impeller/README.md

       url: https://example.com/my-private-repo/
 releases:
   - name: cluster-autoscaler  # Specify the release name
-    deployment: kubectl # REQUIRED: Specify how the chart should be installed helm/kubectl
+    deploymentMethod: kubectl # REQUIRED: Specify how the chart should be installed helm/kubectl
     namespace: kube-system  # Specify the namespace where to install
     version: 0.7.0  # Specify the version of the chart to install
     chartPath: stable/cluster-autoscaler